Garschke/cafe_wifi/README.md

 - Bootstrap 5.3 used to deliver consistant responsive cross browser rendering of the pages.
 - Custom CSS (external and inline) used to adjust out of the box color pallet.
-- Flask used to build and remder pages from Python and inject the current year's date into the copyright at bottom of the page.
+- Flask used to build and render pages from Python and inject the current year's date into the copyright at bottom of the page.
 - Client side Data Validation in the HTML form pages.
 - Custom coffee inspired color pallet.
   - #454038